TigrinyaNLP/TigrinyaNLP.github.io/docs/Tigrinya Translate/train.md

 --model_name_or_path "Helsinki-NLP/opus-mt-en-ti"
 ```
 Note that training a neural network model like this requires a lot of CPU power.
 A better computer is, one with a lot of GPU.
 A best solution
 if you do not have such computer is to sign up for AWS account and use P2.xlarge or p2.8xlarge instance.
-Read https://course.fast.ai/start_aws for more
-AWS for AI documentation.
+Read [running in AWS](https://course.fast.ai/start_aws) for more documentation.

-Oce the trainer is done.
-The final output will be in the 'output' directory
+Once the trainer is done.
+The final output will be in the 'output' directory.